Zelda fans are taking the day off to explore 'Tears of the Kingdom'

 My sister is most excited for some of the new features she saw in a Nintendo gameplay demonstration.
 "The best one is magical super glue," she said, providing me with a detailed description of the main character, Link, using a new in-game power to glue a rock to a stick.
 "He's like, this will do more damage, and it will last longer, and I'm like hell, yeah!"

 It's not just my sister though.
+I reached out to a number of people, disclosing that I planned to report a story on NPR.
 Gus Paddison, who works for a wealth management company, told me he's planning to take the day off as well.
-"My day's booked," he told me, "so I just gotta play it cool and say that I've got a stomach ache, or a flu or something."
+"My day's booked," he said, "so I just gotta play it cool and say that I've got a stomach ache, or a flu or something."

 He also took the day off when this game's predecessor on the Nintendo Switch, Breath of the Wild, came out.
 "This is just what you do whenever something you love comes out," he said.
 "You take the day."